chef/chef-web-docs/content/resources/powershell_script/_index.md

 - property: code
   ruby_type: String
   required: true
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: A quoted (" ") string of code to be executed.
+  - markdown: A quoted string of code to be executed.
 - property: command
   ruby_type: String, Array
   required: false
   default_value: The resource block's name
-  new_in: null
   description_list:
-  - markdown: 'An optional property to set the command to be executed if it differs

-      from the resource block''s name.'
+  - markdown: An optional property to set the command to be executed if it differs from the resource block's name.
 - property: convert_boolean_return
   ruby_type: true, false
   required: false
   default_value: 'false'
-  new_in: null
   description_list:
   - markdown: "Return `0` if the last line of a command is evaluated to be true or\n\
       to return `1` if the last line is evaluated to be false.\n\nWhen the `guard_interpreter`\